timoh6/TCrypto/README.markdown

 About symmetric encryption
 --------------------------

-Currently there are two choices for an encryption provider:
+Currently there are four choices for an encryption provider:

+    Crypto\CryptoHandler\OpenSslAes128Cbc
     Crypto\CryptoHandler\McryptAes128Cbc

 and

+    Crypto\CryptoHandler\OpenSslAes256Cbc
     Crypto\CryptoHandler\McryptAes256Cbc

+OpenSslAes128Cbc/McryptAes128Cbc and OpenSslAes256Cbc/McryptAes256Cbc both
-McryptAes128Cbc and McryptAes256Cbc both implememt AES in CBC mode using a random initializing vector.
+implememt AES in CBC mode using a random initializing vector.
 Only the key size differs between them.
 128-bit key size should be unbreakable with foreseeable technology.
 But on the other hand, 256-bit keys provides more margin of security (against side channels etc.).
 Encrypting with 128-bit keys should be somewhat faster than encrypting with 256-bit keys.
 However, in a typical web application usage scenario, this speed difference is probably insignificant.

 If you feel paranoid (the bigger, the better fetish), use McryptAes256Cbc.
 Otherwise use McryptAes128Cbc.